-If you have been invited to a Zoom Meeting there are some things that will help you and the other meeting participants enjoy your time together.
+If you have been invited to a Zoom Meeting, some things will help you and the other meeting participants enjoy your time together.

-First of all the point of Zoom or other Video conferencing software is a tool used by two parties to communicate via video and audio using an Internet connection.
+First of all, the point of Zoom or other Video conferencing software is to enable two parties to communicate via video and audio over an Internet connection.
 It enables the parties to initiate and conduct live conferences and remote meetings by transmitting audio, video, and text.

-The main purpose of video conferencing is to enable face-to-face communication.
+The primary purpose of video conferencing is to enable face-to-face communication.

-Before joining a real meeting, take the time to practice first.
-For Zoom go here and download the app for your device https://zoom.us/support/download.
+Before joining a real meeting, take time to practice.
+For Zoom, go here and download the app for your device https://zoom.us/support/download.

-When you open the app you will see something like this above.
+When you open the app, you will see something like this above.
 Click on the “New Meeting”.
-This will open up the window like you saw above of me.
-You will see what you look like on the screen for others.
+This will open up the window like you saw above me.
+You will know how you look on the screen to others.
 No one else is in the meeting but you.

 This lets you practice.